Language

 4

-Check the waveform visualization and circuit diagram below for visual confirmation
+Check the waveform and circuit

 Reverse Calculation (Output → Components)